 How do bars obtain clear ice?

 Commercial establishments such as bars and restaurants go through a lot of ice.
-With such a high demand, they can easily justify the cost of an ice machine, and the best ice machines employ unique methods of eliminating this problem.
+With such a high demand, they can easily justify the cost of an ice machine, and the best ice machines employ unique methods of clarifying ice.
 While some machines (even many home refrigerator ice makers) will filter the water to remove minerals, this does not remove the air bubbles.
 The best commercial machines such as the highly-admired Kold-Draft machines use a technique to freeze the water while it is moving.
 This swirling effect allows the ice to build up in layers, never trapping any air.
 It also allows minerals to wash away as the crystals build up, eliminating the need for filtration.
 Due to the amount of ice that bars and restaurants use, they typically spend a lot of money on ice machines to ensure they have beautiful ice.
 But the spending doesn’t stop there – they often have to pay for maintenance from companies like this commercial ice machine repair in Durham.
 That’s how important they are to such establishments.